manojv200/Annual-Data_Project/README.md

 # Django Project

-This is a Django project that utilizes Django REST Framework for building APIs and integrates with several data processing libraries such as Pandas and NumPy.
+This is a Django project that utilizes Django REST Framework for building APIs and integrates with several data processing libraries such as Pandas.

 ## Requirements